Skip to content

 An absent or poorly communicated warning of a hazard’s impending arrival.

-An absence or ineffective enforcement of regulations to increase resilience.
+Absence or ineffective enforcement of regulations connected to other risk drivers

 Landscape change via increasing growth and expansion of cities and neighbourhoods.